1.1 Name and address of responsible party

 You have the option of logging into our homepage for online meetings.
 The mandatory information required for the organisation of online meetings is marked separately.
 Other information is voluntary.

 SIGA will use your information to plan the execution of the online meeting and to contact you accordingly.
 During the course of the organisation of the online meeting, you will receive an appointment invitation from us sent to the email address provided.

-We use the “Zoom” tool in order to conduct teleconferences, online meetings, video conferences and/or online seminars (hereinafter referred to as: “online meetings”).
-“Zoom” is a service provided by Zoom Video Communications, Inc, which has its headquarters in the USA.
+We use the “Microsoft Teams” tool in order to conduct teleconferences, online meetings, video conferences and/or online seminars (hereinafter referred to as: “online meetings”).
+“Microsoft Teams” is a service provided by Microsoft Corporation, which has its headquarters in the USA.